kenakofer/binary-font/README.md

 A smart font for hexadecimal and binary numeric tranparency.

 ## TODO
-- Fix leading tail in bin
-- Make comma as separator in bin
 - Fix spacing issues: everything should line up vertically.
 - Fix "a" = 10 glyph
 - Make " a " not render as a number?